Netflix 'Making a Murderer' case won't be heard by Supreme Court

 "Juveniles and those with intellectual deficits are at particular risk of confessing involuntarily — and often falsely — under the strain of coercive police tactics," said Seth Waxman, a former U.S. solicitor general who urged the Supreme Court to hear Dassey's appeal.

-Lower courts concluded that the confession was involuntary, but the Seventh Circuit Court of Appeals in Chicago upheld his conviction, finding that he spoke freely and provided several incriminating details in response to open-ended questions.
+Lower courts concluded that the confession was involuntary, but the 7th Circuit Court of Appeals in Chicago upheld his conviction, finding that he had spoken freely and provided several incriminating details in response to open-ended questions.

 Lawyers for Wisconsin urged the court not to take the case and to leave his conviction intact.
 They argued that Dassey's interrogators used only standard investigative techniques and never raised their voices.
 They say he unexpectedly confessed to raping the victim while she was tied up in bed, providing new information about the crime that did not come from any prompting on their part.